QuantEcon/parallelization_experiments/README.md

 Question: How do Matlab and Julia's simple parallelization implementations do on this task?

-I'm mainly interested in naive implementations that essentially leave the logic unchanged.
-That is, I want to know how good each of the parallelization interfaces is for collecting low hanging fruit.
+I'm mainly interested in naive implementations that leave most of the logic unchanged.
+That is, I want to know how good each of the parallelization interfaces is at collecting low hanging fruit.